kaulex99/Konf_M20_Kauer_Khalil_Schedler/src/site/markdown/CashRegister.md

 # CashRegister feature

-This feature will implement a cash register which allows generating following revenue reports:
+This feature will implement a cash register which allows selling drinks and generating following revenue reports:

 - revenue from none alcoholic drinks
 - revenue from low alcoholic drinks (0 < % <= 16)